 Uber’s business model has given rise to a large number of Uber-for-X services.
-Among other things X equals moving parking courier groceries flowers alcohol dog walking massages dry cleaning vets pharmacy car washes roadside assistance and marijuana.
-Through these on-demand platforms supply and demand are aggregated online for services to be fulfilled offline.
+Among other things, X equals moving, parking, courier, groceries, flowers, alcohol, dog walks, massages, dry cleaning, vets, medicines, car washes, roadside assistance and marijuana.
+Through these on-demand platforms, supply and demand are aggregated online for services to be fulfilled offline.

 Core features for an Uber-for-X product

-The following location features are at core of developing an Uber-for-X platform:
+The following applications built with user movement are at the core of developing an Uber-for-X platform:

 2. Live tracking experience

 Once you assign the customer request to the provider, the customer would expect to track the real-time location of the order within your product experience complete with a live ETA and status.